zacnees3/getting-started-with-github-copilot/.github/steps/1-preparing.md

 Your most common interactions will likely be:

 - **Inline suggestions**: As you type, Copilot uses the nearby context to suggest code directly in your editor.
 This will be a familiar interaction if you have used code completion tools like [Intellisense](https://code.visualstudio.com/docs/editor/intellisense), except that the completions may be entire functions.
-- **Copilot Chat**: A dedicated chat panel that lets you ask coding related questions.
+- **Copilot - Ask Mode**: A dedicated chat panel that lets you ask coding related questions.
 This will feel familiar if you have used online AI assistant chats.
 The big difference however, is that your project files will provide automatic context to provide tailored responses.
-- **Copilot Edits**: Similar to Copilot Chat, but less conversational and more big picture or goal oriented.
+- **Copilot - Edit Mode**: Similar to Copilot Chat, but less conversational.
+Copilot will make changes to your files to implement your request.

 > [!TIP]
 > You can learn more about current and upcoming features in the [GitHub Copilot Features](https://docs.github.com/en/copilot/about-github-copilot/github-copilot-features) documentation.
 You can also select different [models](https://docs.github.com/en/github-models) and make your own [extensions](https://github.com/features/copilot/extensions), but that's for a different lesson!